github/docs/content/actions/guides/caching-dependencies-to-speed-up-workflows.md

 #### Using contexts to create cache keys

-A cache key can include any of the contexts, functions, literals, and operators supported by {{ site.data.variables.product.prodname_actions }}.
-For more information, see "[Context and expression syntax for {{ site.data.variables.product.prodname_actions }}](/actions/reference/context-and-expression-syntax-for-github-actions)."
+A cache key can include any of the contexts, functions, literals, and operators supported by {% data variables.product.prodname_actions %}.
+For more information, see "[Context and expression syntax for {% data variables.product.prodname_actions %}](/actions/reference/context-and-expression-syntax-for-github-actions)."

 Using expressions to create a `key` allows you to automatically create a new cache when dependencies have changed.
 For example, you can create a `key` using an expression that calculates the hash of an npm `package-lock.json` file.